Witness the supernatural on a guided ghost tour, conduct paranormal investigations, and sleep with the spirits at the most haunted places in New York.

 Map Credit: Haunted History Trail of New York State

-The Haunted History Trail of New York State boasts more than 80 “creepy, spooky, and downright haunted” sites in nine regions across the state.
+The Haunted History Trail of New York State boasts nearly 100 “creepy, spooky, and downright haunted” sites in nine regions across the state.
 Visitors can take advantage of eerie museums, spooky dining, haunted inns, guided ghost tours, paranormal investigations, and much more.
 Some locations are open daily while others are by appointment only.
 It is always best to contact a destination in advance to ensure the best experience.

 Visit the Haunted History Trail website for a wealth of resources to start planning your road trip to the most haunted places in New York.